 Once enough people are immunized, we hope to be able to return to activities that haven’t been possible during the pandemic

 If I get immunized with the COVID-19 vaccine, do I need to keep practising preventative measures?Yes.
-Until most people in the world are vaccinated, you need to continue wearing face masks in public, washing your hands often, physical distancing and other preventative measures as directed.
+Until most people in the world are vaccinated, you need to continue following the latest provincial health orders.

 Staff at Splatsin continue to work effectively and healthily from both our offices and at home.
 This is an effort to reduce the number of people in facilities at the same time and help protect the community against COVID-19.
 The following protocols are currently in place.

 All visits to any Splatsin facilities are by appointment only.
 If you would like to make an appointment, call the Band Reception at (250) 838-6496 or visit the staff contact page.